airalab/robonomics-wiki/docs/glossary.md

 ## Cyber-physical system

-It is a combination of a physical mechanism that is usually called a robot and a program algorithm that controls the behavior of the mechanism
+It is a combination of a physical mechanism that is usually called a robot and a program algorithm that controls the behavior of the mechanism.

 ## Dapp

 It is a short form for Decentralized application.
-Usually it is a single page web based application that helps to interact with an agent
+Usually it is a single page web based application that helps to interact with an agent.

 ## IPFS